Aider-AI/aider/README.md

 ## Features

 * Chat with GPT-4 about your code by launching `aider` from the command line with set of source files to discuss and edit together.
+GPT can see and edit the content of those files.
-* If you or GPT talk about a filename that's part of the git repo, `aider` will ask if you'd like to add it to the chat.
-This lets GPT see and edit the file's contents, in addition to the files you name on the command line.
-See also the in-chat `/add` and `/drop` commands described below.
+* If you or GPT mention other filenames that are part of the git repo, `aider` will ask if you'd like to add them to the chat.
+See also the in-chat `/add` and `/drop` commands described below, which are other ways to manage which files are part of the chat context.
 * Request new features, changes, improvements, or bug fixes to your code.
 Ask for new test cases, updated documentation or code refactors.
 * `aider` will apply the edits suggested by GPT-4 directly to your source files.
 * `aider` will automatically commit each changeset to your local git repo with a descriptive commit message.
 These frequent, automatic commits provide a safety net.
 It's easy to undo `aider` changes or use standard git workflows to manage longer sequences of changes.